usmanaura47/viral-tool-site/index.md

 With this software you can create up to 26 malware's in different formats in no time.
 You can then view & edit the source codes of the generated malware.
 Ethical Hackers can use this software in a secure way during pen testing.
 It can also be used to check system security by any kind of user.

+Note : Viral Tool is for educational purposes only.
+I will claim no responsibility for any kind of damage or data loss caused while using or misusing this software.
+It should not be misused to gain unauthorized access and/or write malicious programs for unethical purposes a.k.a cracking.
+{: #c-red}

 <br/><br/>
 # [](#features)Features
 * * *